MoeraOrg/moeraorg.github.io/overview/naming.md

 revealed, these operations may be undone.

 Nodes should be aware of this possibility.
 For every name they deal with
-\- to validate signature, give access or collect information - they should subscribe to [notifications][3] to know if the corresponding key have been changed.
-They should store enough information to undo the operations that can be undone - content of deleted messages, previous versions of the edited ones and so on.
+\- to validate signature, give access or collect information — they should subscribe to [notifications][3] to know if the corresponding key has been changed.
+They should store enough information to undo the operations that can be undone — content of deleted messages, previous versions of the edited ones, and so on.
 We limit the undo feature to up to 1 week in the past.
 It will be enough for most cases and will not require nodes to store too much of extra data or to follow too many names.